FAQs About Real-Estate Representation

 Selling a home is far more than writing a listing, entering it into MLS and writing up a contract.
 A qualified and committed agent will offer guidance in preparing your home for market; marketing it; and serving as liaison to other agents.
 They’ll network to ensure that buyers’ agents bring potential buyers to your property.
 They’ll troubleshoot, smooth out the speed-bumps along the way, and they’ll aggressively negotiate the terms of sale.
 Ask your agent during the interview process how they intend to sell your home and what strategies they will use to deliver the best results.

 The real estate market has been steadily improving for several years now; particularly in Arizona.
 The Federal Reserve raised rates in December 2016 for only the second time since 2006.
-With a year over sales price increase of 5.9% and a 7.2% increase in sales growth, our strong local economy and population growth is projected to be one of the nation’s hottest markets in 2017.
+There are more rate increases projected for 2018 and buying now while rates are low may be a good strategy.
+With consistent year over sales price increases, our strong local economy and population growth is projected to be one of the nation’s hottest markets in 2018.
 Millennials and Boomers are projected to fuel the next wave of buyer activity for the next ten years: we’re currently seeing a vigorous, healthy real estate market with a sustainable number of qualified buyers seeking to buy or upgrade.